frabits/frabit/README.md

 ## License

-Unless otherwise noted, the Vitess source files are distributed under the GNU GENERAL PUBLIC LICENSE Version 3 license found in the LICENSE file.
+Unless otherwise noted, the Frabit source files are distributed under the GNU GENERAL PUBLIC LICENSE Version 3 license found in the LICENSE file.